 My research interests are very varied and diverse.
 For instance I have worked on lithics in Swaziland, conducted surveying work with the University of Cardiff at the Sacred Animal Necropolis in Saqqara and excavated at Amarna in Egypt.
+Interests include:

 My main research is however, on the study and scientific analysis of archaeological materials, specialising in glass and other vitreous materials such as faience.
 The primary focus of this work is in Bronze Age Egypt and the Aegean mainly from production sites and on Roman glasses from consumption contexts.
 I use scientific methods to analyse archaeological glass and experimental archaeology to elucidate patterns relating to provenance, trade and consumption in the ancient and historic world.

 Recycling and reuse in the Roman world

 This project uses the analysis of glass from consumption contexts throughout the Roman world to identify patterns of recycling in glasses, through chemical analysis.
 This evidence informs our knowledge of production and consumption of glasses and how they moved within the Roman Empire.

 Even the Romans recycled glass

 Glass production in New Kingdom (Bronze Age) Egypt